JacobJacob/tuyasmart_camera_ios_sdk_doc/en/resource/activitor.md

-# Network Configuration
+# Device Configuration

 The network configuration modes supported by Tuya smart camera hardware module including:

-* quick connection mode（TLink, it is referred to as the EZ mode）
+* Quick connection mode（TLink, it is referred to as the EZ mode）
-* hotspot mode (AP mode)
+* Hotspot mode (AP mode)
 * Qr code mode

 > Qr code mode is relatively simple, it is recommended to use the qr code mode, if the device can not scan the qr code, then try quick connection mode.